marcoromanelli-github/docs/jobs/scheduling-optimization.md

 ## Can I Have More Resources?

+Non-technical explanation:

 It depends.
 We don’t have unlimited resources, so please try to make the most of the resources available.
 Moreover, it is quite possible that you are not using the resources that you have completely.
 Using your current resources completely may suffice your needs.

 Before requesting additional resources, make sure you are optimally using the resources you have already been allocated.
 To request an additional allocation, provide a brief justification, which may include how you are using your current allocation.

+Technical explanation:

+The fair-share mechanism used to ensure fair usage between accounts does not actually limit the amount of resources that can be requested or consumed.
+It only adjusts each job's scheduling priority based on resource usage history and the account's fair-share entitlement.
+Resource limits may be imposed on an account, user, partition, or job by association or QOS policy though.
+These usage limits will be reevaluated periodically and may be adjusted based on legitimate need or usage patterns.

 ## How Can I Make Sure That I Am Using My Resources Optimally?